 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-Do you set goals for yourself or do others set them for you?
+Do you set goals for yourself, or do others set them for you?
 How do you feel when you accomplish something?
-Does what you accomplish make a difference to you?
+Does what you accomplish to make a difference to you?
 How can you plan and work to do a better job of meeting your goals?
-When you reach a goal, and feel some satisfaction in reaching that goal, does this help you set new goals?
+When you reach a goal and feel some satisfaction in reaching that goal, does this help you set new goals?
 What if you are not quite satisfied with your accomplishments?
 How can you get the most out of 4-H and receive satisfaction for your goals?